lipsworld/wp-dashboard-cleanup/readme.txt

 === RIPEn Creative Multisite Custom Plugin === Requires at least: 4.0
 Tested up to: 4.5.2
-Stable tag: 1.1.0
+Stable tag: 1.2.0

 This plugin adds functions and customizations for the websites created at RIPEn Creative.

 == Description ==

-Plugin description, any special instructions.
-If nothing else, include the URL of the site that this plugin belongs to.
+This plugin cleans up the default WordPress dashboard and adds a support form in the dashboard.

 == Important Notes ==